 We also note that the frequency of PIP and bodily injury liability claims in Michigan are below that of the nation and no-fault states.
-Hence, while Michigan appears to have a relatively higher number of accidents, it also appears that a smaller proportion of these accidents result in insurance claims under these coverages.
-We did not examine physical damage claim frequency so we may see a different pattern there.
+Hence, while Michigan appears to have a relatively higher number of accidents, it also appears that a smaller proportion of these accidents result in PIP and BIL insurance claims under these coverages.
+Our analysis does reveal that the frequency of collision claims is much higher in Michigan relative to other states; the reason for this warrants further investigation..
 Another factor to consider is Michigan's high number of uninsured vehicles.
 If a driver damages their own vehicle in an accident and does not have insurance, they cannot file a claim.